What is the best diet for Polycystic Ovary Syndrome (PCOS)?

 • Managing PCOS through diet

+Two things influence diet recommendations: its most common symptoms and underlying causes of PCOS.
 Symptoms of PCOS include higher risk for chronic diseases like cardiovascular disease, type 2 diabetes, and hypertension/high blood pressure due to the increased genetic predisposition associated with the condition.
 Knowledge is power, and in this case, awareness and screening for these common issues means that you can play a part in preventing them.
 The preventative diets for these conditions overlap with the foundations of a healthy PCOS diet.

-Additionally, the condition is not caused by one sole thing.
-It is characterized by a complex hormonal imbalance throughout the body, particularly androgens (male hormones), which 70-80% of people with this condition experience.
-The imbalance of androgens is often exacerbated by another hormonal issue in the body: insulin resistance (IR).
-Insulin is a growth hormone that every body produces steadily throughout the day, and more at mealtimes to help nutrients circulating through the blood into body cells.
+Insulin is a growth hormone that everybody produces steadily throughout the day, and more at mealtimes to help nutrients circulating through the blood into body cells.
 Most widely mentioned, it lowers blood glucose or sugar (BG) by getting it into those cells.
-Here, normal function is impaired and the body becomes insulin resistant, or desensitized to insulin, when BG spikes or swings often.
+However, normal function is impaired and the body becomes insulin resistant, or desensitized to insulin, when BG spikes or swings often.

-Now, in reality, IR does not happen after one meal, but over time it develops if instances like that happen often.
 Diet matters because it can make the response to insulin slower, steadier, and prevent or reverse the development of insulin resistance.
 A balanced PCOS diet can also mean better PCOS symptom management, more regular ovulation, and improved fertility; along with optimizing health now, to prevent chronic diseases later.

-What are the components of a “PCOS Friendly Diet”?
+What Are the Components of a “PCOS Friendly Diet”?

 A PCOS-friendly diet isn’t far off from what would be generally healthy for the average individual, and it includes all food groups and aims for representation of all macronutrients (carbohydrate, fat, and protein) with fiber at all meals and snacks.

-Carbohydrates
+1. Carbohydrates

 Carbohydrates include sugars (simple carbohydrates), starches (complex carbohydrates), and fiber (indigestible carbohydrates).
 Sugar is the most ready-to-use source of energy one can eat.
 It can be quickly absorbed from food and immediately used, However, if you do not use it right away (for example, through exercise or movement), it can spike blood sugar levels and contribute to insulin resistance.
 Though a little bit of sugar as part of a well-balanced meal can help with satisfaction, thus preventing cravings later on, refined sugars should be limited if possible.

-A note on sugar
+A Note on Sugar

 Often, sugar is demonized as a major nutrient to exclude from your PCOS diets.
 But we’d like to point out that sugars and desserts are not inherently “bad,” though it is recommended to include them with or directly after a meal so that absorption of the sugar is slowed, preventing BG spikes.
 Complex carbohydrates include starches, which take a little bit more time to break down, and are preferable to sugars for regular sources of carbohydrates at meals because they do not spike blood sugar so much.
 Getting enough complex carbohydrate prevents blood sugar from dipping too low, and helps prevent intense cravings that can be hard to ignore or control.